CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_tenant.html.markdown

 # Data Source: intersight_niatelemetry_tenant
 Object is available at Tenant scope.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_niatelemetry_tenant.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `bfd_if_pol_count`:(int) Number of Bidirectional Forwarding Detection bfdIfPol Model Objects.
 * `bfd_ifp_count`:(int) Number of objects with Bidirectional Forwarding Detection Interface Policy.